antzGames/gdx-ode4j-examples/README.md

 I also removed most of the cpp (C++) packages and classes.

-## Where to get ode documentation and help
+## Where to get ODE documentation and help

 ODE official manual: http://ode.org/wiki/index.php/Manual